Well5a/monitoring-todolist/README.md

 If you need to add datasources manually these are the necessary credentials:
 * Prometheus: URL=http://prometheus:9090
 * PostgreSQL: host=todo-db:5432 database=tododb user=todo password=todo ssl=disable

+### InspectIT OCE
+[InspectIT OCE](https://github.com/inspectIT/inspectit-oce) collects metrics of the application and exposes them at localhost:8888.
+Prometheus is configured to scrape this endpoint and additional Grafana Dashboards are added that use these metrics.